-Although the district has made consistent progress as reflected in the Data Dashboard (2017 to 2019) and CAASPP (2017-2021) (notable gaps exist between our English Learners, Socioeconomically Disadvantaged students and our overall student population in Mathematics, English Language Arts, and English Language Development.
+Although the district has made consistent progress as reflected in the Data Dashboard (2017 to 2019 and 2022) and CAASPP (2017-2021 and 2022) notable gaps exist between our English Learners and our overall student population in Mathematics, English Language Arts, and English Language Development.

-2020-21 CAASPP Data
+2021-22 CAASPP Data

-Spring 2021- Mathematics 3-8 (All Students- 13.02% Proficiency) (English Learners- 2.04% Proficiency, Hispanic- 12.16% Proficiency, Socioeconomically Disadvantaged- 13.22% Proficiency)- Staff will place a math focus on Read, Draw, Write instructional strategy, providing specific, targeted mathematics training and coaching for teachers and support staff.
-Staff will continue to use DIBELS Math, purchase mathematics supplies, and utilize supplemental programs (e.g. migrant education, before and afterschool) to address learning gaps.
-With DIBELS math assessment, all students, including English Learner, low-SES, and Hispanic Students, will be designated into specific interventions, utilizing University of Pittsburgh's SOAR Intervention Curriculum.
+Spring 2022- Mathematics 3-8 (All Students- 29.88% Proficiency) (English Learners- 18.61% Proficiency)- Staff will place a math focus on Read, Draw, Write instructional strategy, providing specific, targeted mathematics training and coaching for teachers and support staff.
+Staff will continue to use DIBELS Math, purchase mathematics supplies, and supplemental programs (e.g. migrant education, before, afterschool, and summer school) to address learning gaps.
+With DIBELS math assessment, all students, including English Learners, will be designated into specific interventions, utilizing University of Pittsburgh's SOAR Intervention Curriculum.
 The assessment and interventions will follow students into summer, weekend, and before/afterschool programs.
-Furthermore, the team will prioritize students in need of intensive support (per DIBELS) within the migrant education program (typically English Learners, Hispanic, and low-SES) by embedding more math instruction within the core migrant content and targeting specific parents for the parent math institute.
+Furthermore, the team will prioritize students in need of intensive support (per DIBELS) within the Migrant Education Program (typically English Learners) by embedding more math instruction within the core migrant content and targeting specific parents for the parent math institute.
 The Leadership Team will also work to disaggregate data for key math reports to better understand and track progress of these subgroups.
-Lastly, the district secured an in-person coach for middle school math and virtual, personalized coaching for the majority of teachers using Harvard's Mathematical Quality of Instruction (MQI) framework.
+Lastly, the district will continue with an in-person coach for middle school math and virtual, personalized coaching for the majority of teachers using Harvard's Mathematical Quality of Instruction (MQI) framework.

-Spring 2021- English Language Arts (All Students- 27.60% Proficiency, Socioeconomically Disadvantaged- 28.04% Proficiency) (English Learners- 5.10% Proficiency).
-English Language Proficiency in Summative ELPAC- 13.98%.
+Spring 2022- English Language Arts (All Students- 39.02% Proficiency)(English Learners- 23.25% Proficiency).
+English Language Proficiency in Summative ELPAC- 17.95%.
 With Reading Language Arts and English Language Development, staff will place focus on two instructional strategies: fab four (TK-5) and close reading (6-8).
 Staff will apply these strategies weekly in their class using grade-level (or slightly above grade level).
 A similar process to mathematics instruction will be implemented.
 ELs will be assessed with Acadience DIBELS three times per year.
 Small group instruction will be established by Acadience results for intervention.
 Intervention for EL will occur during the school day.
 Additional support will be provided via supplemental instruction during afterschool, Saturday, and Summer School.
-Lastly, the Emerging Bilingual Collaborative will expand in 2022-23 to provide ELD coaching and support to 2-3rd grade teachers.
+Lastly, because writing is the lowest subdomain on the ELPAC and teachers are concern about writing proficiency, the leadership team will develop a writing focus during the 2023-24 school year.